Invesco S&P 500 High Dividend Low Volatility ETFSPHD

 Is Invesco S&P 500 High Dividend Low Volatility ETF (SPHD) a Strong ETF Right Now?

-The Invesco S&P 500 High Dividend Low Volatility ETF (SPHD) made its debut on 10/18/2012, and is a smart beta exchange traded fund that provides broad exposure to the Style Box - Large Cap Value category of the market.
+A smart beta exchange traded fund, the Invesco S&P 500 High Dividend Low Volatility ETF (SPHD) debuted on 10/18/2012, and offers broad exposure to the Style Box - Large Cap Value category of the market.

 Positive